-NOTE: Five-year standard licenses that were set to expire June 30, 2019 were extended to June 30, 2020.
-If, after this extension, your license now expires on June 30, 2020, you may apply for licensure renewal starting January 1, 2020.
+NOTE: You may apply for licensure renewal starting January 1, 2020.
 After you renew your five-year standard license, on July 1, 2020, it will be converted to a Tier 4 license.

 When a teacher's license is due to expire, the teacher must apply for Relicensure to: